Pricing Changes: Why It Works & How to Increase Prices to Drive Growth

 Understand the impact of your new pricing

 You can implement legacy pricing with existing customers, so they're not affected by the new pricing.
-But it's still a good idea to run an analysis to see how existing customer segments would be impacted.
-If you notice that one customer segment is hit especially hard by the price increase, be sure to reach out to them and maybe offer a transition discount to ease them into the change.
+But it's still a good idea to run an analysis to see how existing customer segments would be impacted by higher prices.
+If you notice that one customer segment is hit especially hard by the price increase, be sure to reach out to them and maybe offer a transition discount to ease them into the pricing change.
 This can also help ensure that the pricing structure you've settled on is indeed the correct one.

 Build a communications plan for your price increase

 Price changes can be confusing and frustrating for your customers, so it's crucial to have a communication plan in place.
-Giving your customers as much information as possible right from the beginning, and giving them resources to find out more on their own is vital.
+Giving your customers as much information as possible right from the beginning when it comes to increasing prices, and giving them resources to find out more on their own is vital.
 But you must also ensure that support staff and anyone else who deals with customers fully understands the new pricing, so everyone is communicating the price change honestly, effectively, and correctly.

 How to increase prices without offending existing customers

-One of the biggest reasons companies don't change prices regularly is that they're afraid of offending existing customers.
+One of the biggest reasons companies don't change prices regularly is that they're afraid that raising prices will offend their existing customers.
 What if you raise prices and all your customers leave?
 As long as you're using value-based pricing and checking in with existing customers as part of the feedback process, your new prices are likely to still be something your customers are willing to pay.
-Still, there are steps you can take to soften the impact of any prices changes.
+Still, there are steps you can take to soften the impact of any pricing changes.

 Offer legacy pricing to your early adopters — Legacy pricing means that customers are guaranteed the price will not increase for the same product.
 This is typically offered to customers that may be more sensitive to a price increase.

-Communicate with clarity and stick to your decision— Every aspect of the price change should be communicated clearly and in advance.
-More importantly, once you've made the decision to change pricing, you should not reverse it.
+Communicate with clarity and stick to your decision — Every aspect of the price change should be communicated clearly and in advance.
+More importantly, once you've made the decision to change the current pricing, you should not reverse it.
 If you've done the proper research and preparations, then you have what you need to support your decision, which will help you easily communicate the changes and why you're making them, to your customers.

 The golden rule of price increases: Treat pricing as a process